pytorch/xla/TROUBLESHOOTING.md

 ## PyTorch/XLA Debugging Tool

-You can enable the PyTorch/XLA debugging tool by setting `PT_XLA_DEBUG=1`, which provides a couple useful debugging features.
+You can enable the PyTorch/XLA debugging tool by setting `PT_XLA_DEBUG_LEVEL=2`, which provides a couple useful debugging features.
+You can also lower the debug level to `1` to slip the execution analysis.

-## PyTorch/XLA + Dynamo Debugging Tool

-You can enable the PyTorch/XLA + Dynamo debugging tool by setting `XLA_DYNAMO_DEBUG=1`.

 ### Perform A Auto-Metrics Analysis